kevinwilde/kevinwil.de/books.md

+- **Whistleblower: My Journey to Silicon Valley and Fight for Justice at Uber** - Susan Fowler
 - **The Code Breaker: Jennifer Doudna, Gene Editing, and the Future of the Human Race** - Walter Isaacson
 - **And The Mountains Echoed** - Khaled Hosseini
 - **In Order to Live: A North Korean Girl's Journey to Freedom** - Yeonmi Park